TRANSITIONS STEP PROGRAM

 ARRIVAL AND DEPARTURE PROCEDURES

 - We need cooperation and compliance with specific procedures to ensure your child is safe in the parking lot and lobby area.
-If you are transporting your child to the program, please note the following safety procedures:

 - Your child will be assigned a specific number at admission.
 We will use this number at dismissal to assure we have the correct parent/guardian.